HOME > FAQ and Help

 See more info about listening to the audio

-See more info about pronunciation guide and voice recording
+See more about the pronunciation guides and voice recording

 top

-What are the requirements for the audio/video classes?
+What are the requirements for the audio-video group classes?

-The following are the minimum system requirements needed to attend our Audio/Video classes:
+The following are the minimum system requirements needed to attend the audio-video group classes on Skype.

 For Windows Systems: